huacnlee/autocorrect/README.md

 ## Features

-- Auto add spacing between CJK (Chinese, Japanese, Korean) and English words.
+- Add spacing between CJK (Chinese, Japanese, Korean) and English words.
 - Correct punctuations into full-width near the CJK.
-- Correct punctuations into half-width in english contents.
+- Correct punctuations into half-width in English content.
-- (Experimental) Spellcheck and correct words by your own dictionary.
+- (Experimental) Spellcheck and correct words with your dictionary.
-- Lint checking and output diff or JSON result, so you can integrate to everywhere (GitLab CI, GitHub Action, VS Code, Vim, Emacs...)
+- Lint checking and output diff or JSON result, so you can integrate everywhere (GitLab CI, GitHub Action, VS Code, Vim, Emacs...)
 - Allows using `.gitignore` or `.autocorrectignore` to ignore files that you want to ignore.
-- Support more than [28 file types](https://github.com/huacnlee/autocorrect/tree/main/autocorrect/grammar) (Markdown, JSON, YAML, JavaScript, HTML ...), use AST parser to only check for strings, comments.
+- Support more than [28 file types](https://github.com/huacnlee/autocorrect/tree/main/autocorrect/grammar) (Markdown, JSON, YAML, JavaScript, HTML ...), use AST parser to only check for strings, and comments.
-- Cross platform for Linux, macOS, Windows, and WebAssembly, and as Native SDK for programming (Node.js, JavaScript Browser, Ruby, Python, Java).
+- Cross-platform for Linux, macOS, Windows, and WebAssembly, and as Native SDK for programming (Node.js, JavaScript Browser, Ruby, Python, Java).

 ## 典型应用场景